ForomePlatform/anfisa/doc/user/decision_tree.rst

 * View returned variations - variations passing decision tree
 * View variations - all list of variations

-The **Tree** column shows graphical tree with list of tree steps.
+The **Tree** column shows graphical tree with the list of tree steps.
 At the each step AnFiSa displays the number of variations before step.
-The arrow indicates number of variations which are included ijn the final dataset (green arrow) or excluded from subsequent analysis (purple arrow).
+The arrow indicates number of variations which are included in the final dataset (green arrow) or excluded from subsequent analysis (purple arrow).

 The **Algorithm** column shows the step details for each step.

-The **Include/Exclude** radio buttons define action for variations passing filter: include into final dataset or exclude from calculation.
+The **Include/Exclude** radio buttons define action for variations passing filter: include into final dataset or exclude from the calculation.

 The icon "three vertical dots" allows to change decision tree:
 * Add steps before/after current